 Retro Studios deciding to make Donkey Kong Country: Tropical Freeze instead of a fourth Metroid Prime game reignited the long-dormant Metroid / Donkey Kong Country rivalry.
 To elaborate: Super Metroid came out in 1994 and received tremendous acclaim from players and critics alike until Donkey Kong Country stole its thunder later that same year.
 Today, both games are considered classics, but at the time, angry Metroid fans criticized DKC, claiming it relied too heavily on good graphics and sound but lacked any real depth as a game.
-Metroid Prime fans seem to think that Retro is the only studio qualified to make a good modern Metroid game (after their disappointment in the Team Ninja-developed Metroid: Other M) and that Donkey Kong Country should be developed in-house by Nintendo (or not at all, according to some of the Hate Dumb) so it doesn't take up their time.
+Metroid Prime fans seem to think that Retro is the only studio qualified to make a good modern Metroid game (after their disappointment in the Team Ninja-developed Metroid: Other M) and that Donkey Kong Country should be developed in-house by Nintendo (or not at all, according to some) so it doesn't take up their time.
 Similarly, DKC fans think Retro is the perfect studio to take up Rare's mantle (after their disappointment in Donkey Kong Jungle Beat, the Country series' total absence from 1996-2010, and the critical and financial success of the Retro-developed Donkey Kong Country Returns), but the more overzealous among them tend to stereotype Metroid fans as entitled crybabies and love to point out that DKC is typically a much higher-selling series than Metroid.

 Then, you have Federation players vs. Klingon Defense Force players vs Romulan Republic players.
 KDF and Rom players hate the Federation as they're usually seen as a Creator's Pet, Fed and KDF hate the Romulan Republic due to their overpowered ships and Fed players hate the KDF and Romulan Republic as they get ships that cloak and they don't.